 Need to confirm source through TWG

+Mid-Atlantic TRM Version 2.0, July 2011.
+Page 174.

 In order to use Motor Master you would need to log.
 This can be done for custom measures but is not allowed for stipulated measures.
 A standard practice and/or load shape study would be required.